 - What product will be developed during this project?
-How/where will it be publicly available? - Final Product: Samples of metadata and a link to the online record. - Describe why and how the outcomes and benefits of your project will have a lasting impact and value for your users.
+How/where will it be publicly available? - Final Product: Submit samples of metadata and a link to the online record in your final report form. - Describe why and how the outcomes and benefits of your project will have a lasting impact and value for your users.
 Estimate the number of people who may use the grant product and compare that to current figures.